 - Twist N' Turn Barbie - This mod Barbie from 1966 could bend her knees and twist at the waist.
 One still in the box sold on eBay for almost $1,800.

-What If You Think Your Barbie Is Valuable?
+What if You Think Your Barbie Is Valuable?

-Sentimental or Monetary Value
+Barbies Have Both Sentimental and Monetary Value